mistivia/ezlive/README.md

 To start using, unzip the windows tarball, create a `config` file in the same directory as `ezlive.exe`, and run `ezlive.exe`.

 # Credits

-The built-in RTMP server is modified from [pine](https://github.com/deboot/pine).

 Thank [@uonr](https://github.com/uonr) for making nix flake.